“The Saints,” and “The Faithful”

 These are only a few examples of the many references to “the saints” and “the faithful.”

-I once heard a saying Those who are given spiritual eyes do not have to spiritualIZE (the Bible) by telling spiritual lies.”
+I once heard a saying “Those who are given spiritual eyes do not have to spiritualIZE (the Bible) by telling spiritual lies.”

 In Eph 2:19 “but fellowcitizens (with) the saints and of the household of God” should read “but fellowcitizens (in) the holiest place and the household of God.”
-(There is no preposition in the Greek before hagios.
+(There is no preposition in the Greek before hagios).

-The “faithful” are saints who have been given the spirit of wisdom and revelation in the knowledge of God, the eyes of their understanding being enlightened, also called “saints in the light”, “adopted sons”, “elect”, “chosen”, “accepted in the beloved”, “perfect” and the “called out assembly,” which is His Body, the fullness of Him that filleth all in all” (Eph.
-1:23)
+- The “faithful” are Saints Who Have Been Given The Spirit Of Wisdom And Revelation In The Knowledge Of God, the eyes of their understanding being enlightened, also called “saints in the light”, “adopted sons”, “elect”, “chosen”, “accepted in the beloved”, “perfect” and the “called out assembly,” which is “His Body, the fullness of Him that filleth all in all” (cf. Eph.
+1:22-23).

-Eph 6:21 But that ye also may know my affairs, and how I do, Tychicus, a beloved brother and faithful minister in the Lord, shall make known to you all things:
+Eph 6:21 But that ye also may know my affairs, and how I do, Tychicus, a beloved brother and faithful minister in the Lord, shall make known to you all things: Col 4:7 All my state shall Tychicus declare unto you, who is a beloved brother, and a faithful minister and fellowservant in the Lord: Col 4:9 With Onesimus, a faithful and beloved brother, who is one of you.
+They shall make known unto you all things which are done here.

+Paul also calls Epaphras a faithful minister.
 Col 1:7 As ye also learned of Epaphras our dear fellowservant, who is for you a faithful minister of Christ.
+In 1 Corinthians 4:1-2 stewards of mysteries are required to be found faithful.

 Let a man so account of us, as of the ministers of Christ, and stewards of the mysteries of God.
 2 Moreover it is required in stewards, that a man be found faithful.